 The conclusions reached could change if Lauren is financially dependent on her two daughters.
 In this case, Lauren could claim the DTC, and each of her daughters could claim up to \$10,000 of attendant care expenses paid to the retirement home under the part-time attendant care provision.

-As such, up to \$20,000 of attendant care expenses would be claimed for the METC (in excess of the threshold of 3% of Lauren's net income, or \$2,635) in addition to the DTC.
+As such, up to \$20,000 of attendant care expenses would be claimed for the METC in excess of the threshold of 3% of Lauren's net income, or \$2,759, in addition to the DTC.
+If Lauren does not require the full amount of the DTC to eliminate taxes payable, the unused portion could be transferred to her daughters.